 The Florida Standards Assessments (FSA) were first administered to students during Spring 2015, replacing the Florida Comprehensive Assessment Test 2.0 (FCAT 2.0) in English Language Arts and Mathematics.
 The FSA was primarily delivered as an online, fixed-form assessment, making use of several technology-enhanced item types.
-In Spring 2016, for the English Language Arts (ELA) Reading component, paper forms were administered to students in grade 3, and for Mathematics paper forms were administered to students in grades 3 and 4.
-Paper accommodated versions were available to students in grades 4 through 10 Reading, grades 5 through 8 Mathematics, and End of Course (EOC) assessments only if such a need was indicated on a student's Individual Education Plan (IEP) or Section 504 Plan.
+In Spring 2017, for the English Language Arts (ELA) Reading component, paper forms were administered to students in grade 3.
+Paper accommodated versions were available to students in grades 4 through 10 Reading, grades 3 through 8 Mathematics, and End of Course (EOC) assessments only if such a need was indicated on a student's Individual Education Plan (IEP) or Section 504 Plan.
 For the ELA Writing component, the forms were administered on paper for students in grades 4 through 7 and online for students in grades 8 through 10, with paper-based accommodations offered to students whose IEP or Section 504 Plans stipulated the need.
 Additional detail on the implementation of the assessments can be found in Volume 1 of this technical report.